Need some quick tips or guidance? Read more on our blog!

 We want you to have time to focus on your social mission, so we’ve developed products designed to protect you as your organisation grows, with expert support and advice on hand from our specialist team of account managers.

 As a specialist in this sector, we understand that charities have got a lot on their plate – especially when they’re busy planning fundraising events!
 That’s why we aim to make finding the right cover an easy process.
-Find out more about event insurance by reading our FAQs.
+Find out more about event insurance services by reading our FAQs.

 Events are an effective way of building public awareness while raising money for the causes that matter.
 But let’s face it – between bustling crowds, unpredictable weather and potentially “risky” activities, there’s also a lot that can go wrong on the day.
 Not only that, but events can be a significant investment, requiring substantial time, energy and money to ensure things run smoothly and donation opportunities are maximised.